Beach Hazards Statement issued for La Porte by NWS - NewsBreak

 Beach Hazards Statement issued for La Porte by NWS

-Effective: 2021-09-09 05:01:00 EDT Expires: 2021-09-09 11:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Effective: 2021-09-08 10:30:00 EDT Expires: 2021-09-09 05:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
 Do not venture out on piers.
-Target Area: La Porte BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 11 AM EDT /10 AM CDT/ THIS MORNING * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
+Target Area: La Porte BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
 Piers will be heavily swamped by waves. * WHERE...In Indiana, La Porte county.
-In Michigan, Berrien county. * WHEN...Until 11 AM EDT /10 AM CDT/ this morning. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...Waves 3 to 4 feet.
-High wave action is expected through this morning.alerts.weather.gov
+In Michigan, Berrien county. * WHEN...Through late tonight. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...Waves 3 to 6 feet into tonight.
+Moderate swim risk conditions will likely linger into Thursday.alerts.weather.gov

 Comments / 0